asktami/noteful-api/README.md

 # noteful-api

-An Express app with CRUD endpoints that retrieves data from a json or PostgreSQL datasource.
+An Express server app with CRUD endpoints that retrieves data from a json or PostgreSQL datasource.

 Works with [https://github.com/asktami/noteful-react-client](https://github.com/asktami/noteful-react-client).